Do you take insurance?

 Is therapy right for me?

-Seeking out therapy is an individual choice.
+Seeking out therapy is an individual and personal choice.
 There are many reasons why people come to therapy.
 Sometimes it is to deal with long-standing psychological issues, or problems with anxiety or depression.
-Other times it is in response to unexpected changes in one's life such as a divorce or work transition.
-Many seek the advice of counsl as they pursue their own personal exploration and growth.
+Other times, it is in response to unexpected changes in one's life such as a divorce or work transition.
+Many seek the advice of counsel as they pursue their own personal exploration and growth.
 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges.
 Therapy can help address many types of issues including depression, anxiety, conflict, grief, stress management, body-image issues, and general life transitions.
 Therapy is right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

 Do I really need therapy?
 I can usually handle my problems.